abhi10/Programming-Journey/README.md

-# Python-Musings
+# Musings on being a better Programmer
-a collection of notes and approach to problems in Python
+a collection of notes,approach and code in PL